 For many years, advanced ovarian cancer has been known as the “silent killer.”
 Because it is often detected late and has a high rate of recurrence and drug resistance, patients who have exhausted surgery, chemotherapy, and targeted therapies often feel they have run out of options.
+While CAR-T cell therapy has already revolutionized the treatment of blood cancers, China is now leading the global charge in applying this technology to solid tumors — specifically gynecological cancers.
+China Care Health Tours has synthesized the latest clinical data to highlight the top centers and experts currently pushing the boundaries of CAR-T clinical trials for gynecologic cancer in China.

 Table of Contents